-- The incomparable Ed Champion is the man behind the Bat Segundo show, which features Jorge, Bat Segundo and a “young, roving correspondent.”
+- Ed Champion is the man behind the Bat Segundo show, which features Jorge, Bat Segundo and a “young, roving correspondent.”
 In the midst of gleeful wackiness, Ed has landed interviews with the likes of David Mitchell and Jonathan Ames.

 - And though they aren’t really literary podcasts, I have to say that I’m very intrigued by Slate’s unauthorized audio tours of museums.

 - KCRW’s Overbooked: “David Kipen, literary critic for the San Francisco Chronicle and NPR’s Day to Day, talks about books and bookishness.” (thanks, B Thomas)

 - Pinky’s Paperhaus: Podcasting writers who rock – including Steve Almond, Meghan Daum and Neal Pollack

 - The Writing Show

 - Word Nerds (via Tingle)

 - NPR: Books (Podcast feed lives at the top of the list here)